howmarketing/employee-maintenance-fullstack-sample-app/README.md

    - **Database:** Prisma ORM with SQLite for development database environment.
    - **Other Tools:** Git for version control, GitHub for repository hosting, vercel for deployments.

-### Usage
+3. **Instructions::**
    - **Database Setup:** Create the necessary tables and relationships using Prisma migrations.
    - **API Development:** Implement the required endpoints to interact with the employee and department data.
    - **UI Implementation:** Develop the Employee List page to display and manage employee records effectively.

+4. **Deliverables:**
+   - **API Development:** The required endpoints have been implemented using the repository pattern and DTOs.
+Examples include:
+     - CreateEmployee
+     - UpdateEmployee
+     - UpdateEmployeeDepartment
+     - GetAllEmployees
+     - GetEmployeeById
+     - DeleteEmployee
+     - GetAllDepartments
+   - **UI Implementation:**
+     The Employee List page has been developed to display and manage employee records effectively, including features like viewing employee details and updating department assignments.

+> The Simple Employee Maintenance web application now incorporates the repository pattern, DTOs, and improved error handling, resulting in a more maintainable and robust solution for managing employee records and departmental assignments.
+>

 ### Conclusion